FailAcademy/learning/wdp-vancouver/_slides/week-06/01-intro-to-php.md

 Try out a variable in your PHP file:

 - Define a string variable called `$name` and set the value to your own name
-- Remove the word "World", and concatenate or interpolate the string to show your name instead when displayed in the browser.
+- Remove the word "World", and concatenate or interpolate the string to show your name instead when displayed in the browser

 ---